 2017-2019 PCS Awards.
 In February 2017, the Compensation Committee established the targets and ranges for the 2017 PCS grants.
 Commencing with this plan period, the cumulative revenue growth rate metric was replaced with cumulative adjusted operating revenue growth rate, a non-GAAP financial measure, as a basis for establishing target levels and awards.
-Cumulative adjusted operating revenue growth rate is the compounded average growth rate of the Company's consolidated adjusted operating revenue over the three-year performance period using the Company's annual consolidated adjusted operating revenue for the fiscal year immediately preceding the date of grant as the base year.
-We believe that cumulative adjusted operating revenue growth rate better measures the underlying trends of our continuing operations and management actions, primarily because it may exclude certain transactions undertaken for capital management or risk management purposes that may negatively impact revenue growth (such as retroceded blocks of business).
+Cumulative adjusted operating revenue growth rate is the compounded average growth rate of the Company's consolidated adjusted operating revenue over the three-year performance period using the Company's annual consolidated adjusted operating revenue growth rate better measures the underlying trends of our continuing operations and management actions, primarily because it may exclude certain transactions undertaken for capital management or risk management purposes that may negatively impact revenue growth (such as retroceded blocks of business).
 The performance period for the 2017 PCS grant began on January 1, 2017 and will end on December 31, 2019.